willaguiar/ASC_and_heat_transport/README.md

 ## Task List

-Task 1 (Paul,Taimoor)- Find defnitions of ASC.
+Task 1 (Paul,Taimoor)- Find alternative ways to define the ASC (e.g., cluster analysis)

-Task 2 (Wilton)- Local (point by point) correlations between the ASC speed and Cross slope heat transport.
-Use the same method to define the 100m isobath, and using the daily climatology from OM2-01 RYF).
-Check if we have heat transports in the same timeframe as the daily u,v.
+Task 2 (Wilton)- Local (point by point) correlations between the ASC speed and cross slope heat transport.
+Use the same method to define the 1000m isobath, and using the daily climatology from OM2-01 RYF).
+Check if we have heat transports in the same years of RYF simulation as the daily u,v.

 Task 3-  Subtract the daily climatology of ASC from the daily timeseries to look at variability at frequencies higher than seasonal.